Best Places to Take Pictures in Portland, Oregon (Photo Guide)

 9. The Steel Bridge

 The Steel Bridge downtown is a through truss bridge with a unique double-deck vertical lift.
 Built in 1912 the lower deck carries bikes, pedestrians and a railroad while the upper-deck carries road traffic.
+This 1.5-mile pedestrian and bike path runs along the east bank of the Willamette River and offers unobstructed views of the bridge.
+You can capture the bridge as it lifts up to allow boats to pass underneath, or at night when it’s lit up.

 The Steel Bridge on Google Maps